-Quality Safety Equipment, Professional Advice and Service Shop online: www.safetyatsea.co.nz - Email: sales@safetyatsea.co.nz - Ph: 09 309 9111
+Shop online: www.safetyatsea.co.nz - Email: sales@safetyatsea.co.nz - Ph: 09 309 9111

-1.0 PURPOSE & USE
+1.0 Purpose and use

-- 1.01 These regulations apply to yachts taking part in races organised by yacht clubs affiliated to Yachting New Zealand. - 1.02 These regulations do not replace, but rather supplement the requirements of Maritime New Zealand, the World Sailing and ORC safety requirements for racing yachts. - 1.03 These regulations specify minimum requirements.
-Compliance with these safety regulations is the responsibility of the owner and the person in charge skipper.
+- 1.01 These regulations apply to yachts taking part in races organised by yacht clubs affiliated to Yachting New Zealand. - 1.02 These regulations do not replace but rather supplement the requirements of Maritime New Zealand, the World Sailing and ORC safety requirements for racing yachts. - 1.03 These regulations specify minimum requirements.
+Compliance with these safety regulations is the responsibility of the owner and the person in charge.
 Organising authorities and race committees conducting offshore races may select the category deemed most suitable for the type of race to be sailed as per the boundaries stipulated in these regulations.
 Organising authorities shall not depart from the regulations or modify or make exceptions thereto unless in prior consultation with Yachting New Zealand. - 1.04 Yachting New Zealand is not an approving authority and cannot be responsible for manufacturers' statements of compliance with these standards.